Overview

 Our fixed income portfolios seek to generate current income and to provide relative stability.
 Our

-including U.S. and non-U.S. instruments.
+bonds and instruments, including U.S. and non-U.S. instruments.

 3. Alternative Investments